 The San Jose - Jackson site is the Air District's only NCore site and the population of the San Jose-Sunnyvale-Santa Clara CBSA exceeds 1 million people.
-As a result, PAMS monitoring would have been required at that site by 40 CFR Part 58.
+As a result, PAMS monitoring would have been required at that site by 40 CFR part 58.
 However, the Air District requested (and EPA subsequently approved) a waiver to operate the required PAMS site at the existing Livermore site (AQS ID 06-001-0007).
 Livermore was selected as a PAMS site because it typically has the highest annual number of days exceeding the ozone NAAQS in the Bay Area.
 In addition, the required meteorological measurements would not have been possible at San Jose - Jackson due to the flight path for the San Jose International Airport and the Livermore site already had meteorological sensors measuring wind, temperature, and solar radiation as well as air monitoring instruments for measuring NO/NO2 and ozone.
-Under the approval, the Air District will monitor NO_y and true NO2 year-round and will perform speciated PM{2.5} measurements.
+Under the approval, the Air District will monitor NOy and true NO2 year-round and will perform speciated PM2.5 measurements at the Livermore PAMS site.

 Full implementation of PAMS monitoring at the Livermore - Rincon site has been delayed due to maintenance issues at the site, pandemic-related construction delays and material shortages, and relocation of monitoring operations to the new Livermore - Portola location.
-PAMS monitoring is expected to begin by September 2022 at the Livermore - Portola site.
+With the exception of meteorology, PAMS monitoring will begin on June 1, 2023 at the Livermore - Portola site.
+Due to construction delays, we anticipate meteorology monitoring to begin on June 1, 2024.